* French car registrations fall 14.7 pct in Jan-March

 Carmakers fearing European demand will stay weak for years are battling to cut production, their restructuring efforts often met with opposition from governments worried about rising unemployment.

-Annual sales slumped 8.2 percent in Europe last year to a 17-year low of 12.05 million vehicles as consumers in recession-hit countries postponed purchases.
+Most are already struggling from a dire 2012, when annual sales slumped 8.2 percent to a 17-year low of 12.05 million vehicles as consumers in recession-hit European economies postpone purchases.

 The March car sales figures suggest an even worse year for the industry.
 With euro zone unemployment at a record high, forecaster LMC Automotive sees this year's sales dropping 3.1 percent in Western Europe to 11.4 million vehicles.

-March was a particularly bad month for the sector because it contained fewer working days than a year ago, industry groups in France and Spain said.
+March was particularly bad because it contained fewer working days than a year ago, industry groups in France and Spain said.

 French car sales fell 16.4 percent in March and 14.7 percent overall in the first quarter, according to figures published by the country's main auto industry body CCFA on Tuesday.